BukolaHaruna/PwC-Job-Simulation-Project/README.md

 - Created a dashboard in Power BI that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

 # KPIs included in the dashboard:
-  - Overall customer satisfaction
+  - Overall customer satisfaction.
-  - Overall calls answered/abandoned
+  - Overall calls answered/abandoned.
-  - Calls by time
+  - Calls by time.
-  - Average speed of answer
+  - Average speed of answer.
-  - Agent’s performance quadrant -> average handle time (talk duration) vs calls answered
+  - Agent’s performance quadrant -> average handle time (talk duration) vs calls answered.

-# Please click on the PwC Churn Dataset Folder to view it's contents
+# Please click on the PwC Churn Dataset Folder to view it's contents.